Progress report for FNC23-1359

 Research

-Soon it was time to start work in the field!
-In order to prevent contamination from foreign pollen, I was required to bag unopened flowers with empty tea bags prior to pollination so that insects would not have access to them.
+The spring pollinations were done with great care.
+In order to prevent contamination from foreign pollen, I was careful to bag unopened flowers with empty tea bags prior to pollination so that insects would not have access to them.
 Since persimmon blooms open before dawn, I frequently bagged my candidate blossoms in the evening in preparation for the next day.
 One or two mornings also found me up early in the dark hours of the morning bagging blooms before pollinators had become active.

 Educational & Outreach Activities